-The financial well-being of the lodge is another special responsibility of the officers.
-In the IAM, the members vote on expenditures, but the officers are expected to watch over the financial health of the lodge and make recommendations.
+The financial well-being of the local is another special responsibility of the officers.
+In the IAM, the members vote on expenditures, but the officers are expected to watch over the financial health of the local and make recommendations.

-Every lodge needs money in the bank to meet emergencies when lodge income is cut sharply, such as during a strike or a big layoff.
-The lodge also needs money to carry on activities.
-A big bank account is no help if the lodge has neglected vital activities that build support among the members and in the community.
+Every local needs money in the bank to meet emergencies when local income is cut sharply, such as during a strike or a big layoff.
+The local also needs money to carry on activities.
+A big bank account is no help if the local has neglected vital activities that build support among the members and in the community.

-To be financially healthy, the lodge must have enough income to both save and spend.
+To be financially healthy, the local must have enough income to both save and spend.

-■ IAM in Politics
+IAM in Politics